 We may earn money or products from the companies or links mentioned in this post.

 Character dining is a great addition to your Disneyland vacation.
 If characters are your main goal, today I am going to share with you my favorite character dining option at Disneyland – Plaza Inn Breakfast with Minnie and Friends.
-Keep reading to find out why this is my absolute favorite character dining meal at Disneyland Resort.
+Keep reading to find out why this is my absolute favorite character dining at Disneyland Resort.

 If you have read my blog for some time, you probably know that I am